Kailash Manasarovar Lake Tour Packages for 2025

 The route to the holy Mount Kailash from Saga includes many days of driving and three days of trekking.

-The route is filled with the magnificent monasteries situated on the cliff, the hospitality of Tibetan people, Yak traveling over the white snowy passes, and most importantly the spectacular Himalayan range and crystal-clear lake.
+The route is filled with magnificent monasteries situated on the cliff, the hospitality of Tibetan people, Yak traveling over the white snowy passes, and most importantly, the spectacular Himalayan range and crystal-clear lake.

 Also, you can enjoy colorful Tibetan arts, crafts, traditions, culture, lifestyle, customs, and meals.
 If you want to skip a few driving days, check out our Mount Kailash Helicopter Tour.